Wall Street Analyst Upgrade Delta Air Lines Inc. [DAL]. What else is Wall St. saying

 Trading performance analysis for DAL stock

-Delta Air Lines Inc. [DAL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.67.
-With this latest performance, DAL shares gained by 18.36% in over the last four-week period, additionally plugging by 27.76% over the last 6 months – not to mention a rise of 43.61% in the past year of trading.
+Delta Air Lines Inc. [DAL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.05.
+With this latest performance, DAL shares gained by 19.35% in over the last four-week period, additionally plugging by 30.27% over the last 6 months – not to mention a rise of 42.87% in the past year of trading.

 Delta Air Lines Inc. [DAL]: A deeper dive into fundamental analysis